libsl3 1.3.51003

 Container size.

-represents a SQLite3 Database
+Represents a SQLite3 database.

-Definition: database.hpp:43
+Definition database.hpp:43

-A utility for processing the result queries.
+A utility for processing query results.

-Definition: dataset.hpp:48
+Definition dataset.hpp:48

-since the ostream operator for sl3::DbValue is overloaded, this will print
+Since the ostream operator for sl3::DbValue is overloaded, this will print

 1 one 1.1